 The Fluid 2.0 is a universally-sized, unisex inflatable belt PFD that becomes an over-the-head vest when deployed.
 This Type V PFD with Type III usage is made of 300D polyester with a high-efficiency welded bladder.

-A fairly wide strap made of softer webbing help the Fluid 2.0 be a bit more comfortable than some.
+A fairly wide strap made of softer webbing helps the Fluid 2.0 be a bit more comfortable than some.
 The back of the inflatable pack itself is mesh, which aids in breathability as well.
 MTI also includes a flap behind the buckle to keep the plastic off of your skin, which we appreciate.
-There's also a single, open-top plastic clip to help hold down the tail of the strap, though it's not the most secure system.
+Additionally, there's a single, open-top plastic clip to help hold down the tail of the strap, though it's not the most secure system.

 The MTI Fluid is one of the most expensive PFDs of any type that we tested.
 Though it's reliable and reasonably comfortable, we think there are better options out there that also cost less.

 This inflatable belt is among the bulkiest, most expensive options we tested, and we think it's a bit of overkill for what it is.
 Though it certainly does what it's advertised to do, it's far from our favorite option for a day out on the water.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More